 Another fantastic tool for measuring TTFB is KeyCDN’s online Web Performance Test.
 It lets you quickly measure your TTFB from 14 different test locations.
 As you can see in the results below, the TTFB for the WordPress.org site is lower in the United States and higher in Europe, Asia, and Australia—proof that distance and latency play a big role in TTFB.

-9 Ways to Reduce Time to First Byte on WordPress
+9 Ways to Reduce Time to First Byte (TTFB) on WordPress

-Let’s look at how you can reduce the TTFB and the server response times for your WordPress site.
+Let’s look at how you can improve —therefore reduce— the TTFB and the server response times on WordPress.